HOW DO WE KNOW GOD EXISTS?

 Evidence hums in beauty, order, and aches for more.

 It’s a question everyone asks eventually.
-Sometimes in the quiet of pain, sometimes in moments of wonder, and sometimes in the middle of a normal afternoon: Is God real?
+Sometimes in the quiet of pain or in moments of wonder, and other times in the middle of a normal afternoon: Is God real?

 And not just any god.
-Not a vague force or distant being, but the God of Scripture, the Creator who spoke light into existence and still whispers hope into the human heart.
+Not a vague force or distant being, but the God of Scripture, the Creator who spoke light into existence and still speaks hope into the human heart.

 The answer isn’t just one thing.
 It’s a tapestry, a large network of clues that, woven together, build a compelling case.
 And more than that, they speak to the heart.